-- When does my ballot need to be in by in order to be counted?
+- When does my mail ballot need to be received in order to be counted?

-- Send your ballot in as soon as possible.
-The absolute latest that your county can receive your ballot is 7pm on Election Day (if it’s not postmarked) or 5pm the day after Election Day (as long as it’s postmarked by 7pm on Election Day).
+- Your mail ballot must be received by your county by 7pm on Election Day (if it’s not postmarked) or 5pm the day after Election Day (as long as it’s postmarked by 7pm on Election Day).

 - Can I send my ballot by FedEx or UPS?

 - We strongly recommend that you hand-deliver your ballot.
 If you chose to send your ballot via FedEx or UPS, keep in my that the envelope containing your ballot will not be postmarked, so it must arrive by Election Day.